12 Types of Fences and How to Choose the Right One

 Photo: genotar1 / Adobe Stock

 Vinyl fencing is a versatile option that comes in a variety of styles and colors.
 Use a solid, tall vinyl fence to add privacy and security to your yard.
 Or, use a white picket-style fence to increase your curb appeal and enclose your property.
 While this option has a higher upfront cost, over time, it requires less maintenance, making this a cost-effective choice over its life.
-Keep in mind that the cost to install a vinyl fence is higher because it requires precision, as imperfections in height are more evident.
+Keep in mind that the cost to install vinyl is higher because it requires precision, as imperfections in height are more evident.

 ProsCons